Fresh Shorts aims to identify the next generation of New Zealand feature filmmakers by nurturing and inspiring up-and-coming talent.

 - Who can apply: Fresh Shorts is open to applications for short narrative films, which may be live action, animation or documentary.

-- Level of funding: We fund up to eight short films at $10,000 per film and up to eight short films at $30,000 per film.
+- Level of funding: We fund up to seven short films at $10,000 per film and up to seven short films at $30,000 per film.

-Submissions are assessed by external industry readers, as well as the New Zealand Film Commission, to create a shortlist of projects that fit the criteria and best reflect the intentions of the scheme.
+Applications are assessed by external industry readers, as well as the NZFC, to create a shortlist of projects that fit the criteria and best reflect the intentions of the scheme.

 Film proposals will be assessed on the following: